-Superfund (CERCLA) wastes and some wastes generated from spill response efforts are not neatly identified by only one or two waste codes.
+CERCLA wastes and some wastes generated from spill response efforts are not neatly identified by only one or two waste codes.
 Most generated waste streams are a mixture of waste codes, necessitating the listing of numerous waste codes.
 Some of the waste codes are allowed by the permit to enable the facility to accept complex mixtures that have a multiplicity of waste codes present in limited quantities.
 Lab packs are one such example.

-The types of PCB materials accepted for storage, incineration, or transfer operations at the facility are summarized on Table 1.
+The types of PCB materials accepted for storage, incineration, or transfer operations at the facility are summarized in Table 1.
 Definitions of the terms used in the table are given.
-These wastes are regulated under the Toxic Substances Control Act (TSCA) and may be commingled with RCRA-regulated wastes.
+These wastes are regulated under the TSCA and may be commingled with RCRA-regulated wastes.

 Table 1 SUMMARY OF TSCA WASTES FOR INCINERATION

-PCB TYPE CLASS TYPICAL PCB CONCENTRATION (DRY WEIGHT) TREATMENT POINT
+PCB TYPE 1 CLASS TYPICAL PCB CONCENTRATION (DRY WEIGHT) TREATMENT POINT

 Oil Liquid 0-90% kiln, ABC

 Water Liquid 0-10% kiln, ABC

-articles & capacitors Solid 20% kiln
+Articles & Capacitors Solid 20% kiln

-miscellaneous solids Solid 0-10% kiln
+Miscellaneous Solids Solid 0-10% kiln

-soils, spill cleanup Solid, sludge 0-50% kiln
+Soils, Spill cleanup Solid, sludge 0-50% kiln

-1 oil is a dielectric liquid containing PCB and a chlorinated solvent and is hydrocarbon based; miscellaneous solids means gloves, protective clothing, debris, etc.; soils means dirt, earth, rock.
+1 Oil is a dielectric liquid containing PCB and a chlorinated solvent and is hydrocarbon based; miscellaneous solids means gloves, protective clothing, debris, etc.; soils means dirt, earth, rock.